clbustos/distribution/README.txt

 I try to provide a Ruby version for each method.
 To increase (notably!) the speed, please install

-* Ruby 1.8-1.9: gsl or statistics2
+* Ruby 1.8-1.9: gsl (prefered) or statistics2
-* Java: Apache Math (not yet implemented)
+* Java: Not yet implemented

 == INSTALL: